DEGIRO costs for ETFs clearly explained

 iShares MSCI World Accumulating (IWDA)

 The table below shows the transaction cost of buying €1,000 of IWDA for different brokers.
-We can draw the same conclusion that DEGIRO has the cheapest transaction costs.
+We can draw the same conclusion that DEGIRO has some of the cheapest transaction costs.

 Other ETFs